 Coverage Telstra provides good phone coverage for Telstra

 customers at Dingo Dell and most other visitor areas on the mountain.
 Other

-phone service providers do not service Mt Buffalo.
+phone service providers have poor or non-existent coverage at Mt Buffalo.

 Victoria spends a lot of time and money each winter to have rubbish removed

 from the mountain.
 This year we are encouraging our visitors to take their